Ayuship1902/-12312209---COIT20261---2026T1-/week-02.md

 - Host 4 IP output
    ![](images/Setting-IP-12312209-Host4.png)

+  ##  Testing Results
+- All hosts successfully received IP addresses
+- All devices were connected in same network
+- No errors in configuration

+##  3. Task 2 – Testing Connectivity with Ping

 ###  Aim
   To check if the network is working and see the delay, I used the ping command.

+###  Steps Performed

+####  Normal Ping
+From Host A to Host B:
+ping 10.10.1.102

+Observed:
+- I got replies successfully
+-  RTT time was shown.

+####  Ping to Wrong IP

+Observed:
+- t no replies
+- all packets were lost.

+ #### Ping with Options

+ Observed:
+- Limited number of packets
+- Data size changed

+## Screenshots

+- Ping normal output

+- Ping wrong IP
+- Ping with options